hckhanh/google-safe-browsing/README.md

 You can go to the [Releases](https://github.com/hckhanh/google-safe-browsing/releases) page to see the release notes.

 > [!NOTE]
+> Enables client applications to check web resources (most commonly URLs)
+> against Google-generated lists of unsafe web resources.
-> The Safe Browsing API is for non-commercial use only.
-If you need to use APIs to detect malicious URLs for commercial
+> The Safe Browsing APIs are for non-commercial use only.
+> If you need to use APIs to detect malicious URLs for commercial purposes –
-> purposes - meaning 'for sale or revenue-generating purposes' - please refer to the [Web Risk API](https://github.com/hckhanh/google-web-risk).
+> meaning “for sale or revenue-generating purposes” –
+> please refer to the [Web Risk API](https://github.com/hckhanh/google-web-risk).